 - Therapeutic focus in Swedish massage: physical body

-- Swedish massage techniques: stroking, gliding, kneading
+- Techniques in Swedish massage: stroking, gliding, kneading

 Thai Massage has the advantage of greater flexibility compared to Swedish massage since it can be done anywhere – in your living room, in the park, or on the beach.